Skip to main content

 Options

---configPath to configuration file
+-c--configPath to configuration file

---serviceShow specific service details
+-s--serviceShow specific service details

---allShow all services including orphaned state (services not in current config)
+---allShow all services including orphaned state (services not in current config)

---sysOpt into privileged system mode.
+---sysOpt into privileged system mode.
 Requires running as root

---jsonEmit machine-readable JSON output instead of a table (disables interactive mode)
+---jsonEmit machine-readable JSON output instead of a table (disables interactive mode)

---no-colorDisable ANSI colors in output
+---no-colorDisable ANSI colors in output

---streamContinuously refresh status at the provided interval (e.g., 5, 1s, 2m) (disables interactive mode)
+---streamContinuously refresh status at the provided interval (e.g., 5, 1s, 2m) (disables interactive mode)

---log-levelSet verbosity (debug, info, warn, error)
+---log-levelSet verbosity (debug, info, warn, error)

 Examples